 The FHWA Order on Environmental Justice encourages MPOs to identify and address the transportation needs of any individuals or groups who have been or have the potential to be underserved by the transportation planning process.
 SPC included mapping for three additional population groups in its equity analysis: older adults, people with disabilities, and persons with limited English proficiency (LEP).
 These are groups assured fair and equitable consideration in the transportation planning and programming process under Title VI assurances, policies, and program objectives.
-SPC also identified households without vehicles and households without access to the internet as part of its benefits and burdens analysis.
+SPC also identified households without vehicles and households without access to the internet as part of its benefits and burdens analysis.4

-Older adults are defined by the ACS as persons aged 65 and older.
-As of the most recent ACS, there are 515,249 older adults in the SPC region, representing 20% of the region's total population.
-As illustrated in Figure 2, older adults were found to be widely distributed throughout the region, with concentrations in both the region's older urban centers and its peripheral rural communities.
+Older adults are defined by the Census as persons aged 65 and older.
+As of the 2020 Census, there are 525,629 older adults in the SPC region, representing 20.8% of the region's total population.
+As illustrated